-The Office Faith-Based & Neighborhood Partnerships (Partnership Office) in the Office of the Secretary, serves to ensure that the Faith-Based and Community Organizations (FBCOs) which form the bedrock of our society have strong advocates within Housing and Urban Development (HUD), the White House and Partnership Offices throughout the Federal Government.
+The Office Faith-Based and Neighborhood Partnerships (The Partnership Center) in the Office of the Secretary, serves to ensure that the Faith-Based and Community Organizations (FBCOs), which form the bedrock of our society, have strong advocates within Housing and Urban Development (HUD), the White House and Partnership Offices throughout the Federal Government.
 The Executive Order to establish the White House Office of Faith-Based and Neighborhood Partnerships was signed by President Biden on February 14, 2021.
 The White House Partnership Office will promote partnerships with religious and secular neighborhood organizations to work with leaders of different faiths and backgrounds who are the front lines of their communities, to help uplift, heal and rebuild neighborhoods in crisis.
-The Principle function of the Office of Faith-Based and Neighborhood Partnerships are to:
+The principal functions of the Office of Faith-Based and Neighborhood Partnerships are to:

 - Assist in organizing more effective efforts to serve people in need across the country and around the world, in partnership with civil society, including faith-based and secular organizations;

 - Develop, lead, and coordinate the Administration’s policy agenda affecting faith-based and other community programs and initiatives and to optimize the role of such efforts in communities;